-The best way to experience this gorgeous expanse of coastline is a leisurely self-drive.
-All you need is a valid home country driver’s licence to hire a rental from any of the companies operating out of the International Airport.
-Alternatively you could have your resort arrange an airport pickup and just sit back and enjoy the ride.
+The perfect way to experience this gorgeous expanse of coastline is on a leisurely self-drive.
+To hire a rental car from Nadi International Airport, all you need is a valid driver’s licence from your home country.
+Alternatively, most resorts will arrange an airport pickup, where you can sit back and enjoy the views.Transport in Suncoast

 Dining in Sun Coast